Helping the EDSAC Project

 EF50, CV1091, VR91 (20) EF54, CV1136, VR136 (1150) EF55, CV173 (200) EA50, CV1092, VR92 (600) EB34, CV1054, VR54 (750) CV1116, VR116 (30) 12E1, CV345 (10) CV685, VR150/30 (5) ECR60, CV1097, VCR97 (10) (6" diameter cathode ray tubes) CV1111 (4) KT61 (10)

-Through 2013 and early 2014, we need volunteers with expertise in valve circuit design and nickel delay line construction.
-From 2013 through 2015, we need people with skills in soldering, testing, assembling and wiring up racks.
+During early 2014, we need volunteers with expertise in valve circuit design and nickel delay line construction.
+Through 2014 and 2015, we need people with skills in soldering, testing, assembling and wiring up racks.

 If you have these skills, and have sufficient spare time and enthusiasm to devote to the project, please email firstname.lastname@example.org